HarshilNaikk/blog/_posts/2022-04-18-Industries and Universities Apping Guide copy.md

 If it is a company, have patience, and let them reply.
 Usually, they will always revert back to you, and not leave you hanging.
 Don't do the same to them.
 If you have a better opportunity, and want to pass this one up, tell them upfront and avoid wasting your and their time.
 Deferring to reply for a few days to think it over is fine, but ghosting them for waiting to hear back from another company isn't.

+## Scheduling mails
 If it is a professor, keep this in mind - think of the time you are sending the email.
-Sending it on a weekday during the day will have a higher chance of him/her reading it.
+Sending it on a weekday during the day will have a higher chance of him/her reading it (Preferably Wednesday and Thursday).
 Sending it on the weekend might mean they ignore it then, and have to look at it along with the huge chunk of mails that have piled up over the weekend, reducing your chances.
 Always better to be safe rather than sorry.
 Schedule your emails accordingly, and keep an email tracker ([This one](https://chrome.google.com/webstore/detail/unlimited-email-tracker-b/gojogohjgpelafgaeejgelmplndppifh?hl=en) for gmail works nicely.
 Another [Alternative](https://chrome.google.com/webstore/detail/email-tracker-for-gmail-m/ndnaehgpjlnokgebbaldlmgkapkpjkkb?hl=en))

 Give them time to reply.
 Don't send a reminder mail unless it has been 8-10 days.
 IIT students are notorious for persistently bugging them.
 Don't give them a reason to not select you.